Sharpeli/magento/README.md

 2. If the environment variables listed above haven't been set, the default values will be used, however, it's recommended to use different values for security reasons.
 3. It's not recommended to simply use 'admin' as the value of BACKEND_FRONTNAME, for more details, see the introduction of the parameter 'backend-frontname' in [Magento2 command line installation instruction](http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-install.html).
 4. By default, the Magento2 site will be deployed with default mode, you can choose to make it deployed with production mode by set the PRODUCTION_MODE to true, for more details of Magento2 mode, plase see [here](http://devdocs.magento.com/guides/v2.0/config-guide/bootstrap/magento-modes.html).

+##How to manage your MySQL database

+You can visit phpmyadmin page from the URL `http://<your host name>/phpmyadmin` to manage your database.

+####Note:
+1. We've enabled the apache authentication for phpmyadmin, so you need to set the apache anthentication username, password and phpmyadmin password by setting the value of environment variables APACHE_USER, APACHE_PASSWORD, PHPMYADMIN_PASSWORD.
+2. The username of phpmyadmin is `phpmyadmin`, to magante all the databases, please login to phpmyadmin with the `root` user of MySQL.
+3. For security reasons, plase do not use default values of environment variables above.

 ## How to Apply the Docker Image on Azure Web App for Linux